Intelligence College in Europe

-The Intelligence College in Europe (ICE) is an intergovernmental entity, independent of the European Union institutions, inaugurated in March 2019 in Paris.
+The Intelligence College in Europe (ICE; French: Collège du Renseignement en Europe) is an intergovernmental entity, independent of the European Union (EU) institutions, inaugurated in 2019 in Paris.
 ICE aims to bring together all the intelligence communities (civilian, military, internal, external and technical services) of European countries, national and European decision-makers as well as the academic world in order to stimulate strategic thinking and thus develop a common intelligence culture.

 History

 In his speech on the future of Europe delivered on 27 September 2017 at the Sorbonne, the President of the French Republic, Emmanuel Macron, proposed the creation of a "European Intelligence Academy", which would serve as a crucible for the emergence of a common strategic culture.

-In particular, he states:"What Europe lacks most today, this Europe of Defence, is a common strategic culture. [...]
+In particular, he stated:"What Europe lacks most today, this Europe of Defence, is a common strategic culture. [...]
 We do not have the same cultures, whether they be parliamentary, historical or political, nor do we have the same sensitivities.
 And we will not change that in a day.
 But I propose right now to try to build this culture together, by proposing a European initiative [...] aimed at developing this shared strategic culture. [...]
-I would therefore like to see the establishment of a European Intelligence Academy to strengthen the links between our countries through training and exchange activities."Emmanuel Macron will rename this initiative "Intelligence College in Europe" on the occasion of the inaugural event in Paris on 5 March 2019.
+I would therefore like to see the establishment of a European Intelligence Academy to strengthen the links between our countries through training and exchange activities."

+Macron would rename this initiative "Intelligence College in Europe" on the occasion of the inaugural event in Paris on 5 March 2019.
 This meeting brought together high-level representatives of sixty-six intelligence services from thirty European countries.
-The thirty countries were the 27 EU Member states as well as Norway, the United Kingdom and Switzerland.
+The thirty countries were the 27 EU member states as well as Norway, the United Kingdom and Switzerland.

 In February 2020, twenty-three states met in Zagreb to sign the letter of intent, which formalises and perpetuates the existence of the Intelligence College in Europe, setting out a governance framework.
 These 23 states are Austria, Belgium, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Malta, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain, Sweden, and the United Kingdom.

 Out of the 30 countries initially meeting in Paris on 5 March 2019, seven of them chose to have a partner status, which is less restrictive but still allows them to participate in certain activities: Bulgaria, Greece, Ireland, Luxembourg, Poland, Slovakia, and Switzerland.
 These countries may eventually become members of the college by signing the Letter of Intent.

-Since 2023, Bulgaria and Switzerland have joined the college as a full members.
+Since 2023, Bulgaria and Switzerland have joined the college as a full members.In 2024, Greece joined the College as a full member.
+During 2025, Slovakia and Luxembourg also joined.